ryanwmichaud/Chores/README.md

         - `flask --app server run --host=0.0.0.0` to  run the server on localhost::5000.
             - Use the `--port` flag followed by a number to specify a different port.
             - Use the `--debug` flag to run in development mode
+    - ** NOTE: you will need to use the port flag if you have specified a port **

 ### To run the frontend development server locally: